commerce-operations-foundation/mcp-reference-server/docs/resources/faq.md

 ## General Questions

-### What is the Universal Order Interchange Standard?
+### What is the Order Network eXchange Standard?
-The Universal Order Interchange Standard (UOIS) is an open specification built on the Model Context Protocol (MCP) that enables standardized communication between AI agents and fulfillment systems.
+The Order Network eXchange Standard (onX) is an open specification built on the Model Context Protocol (MCP) that enables standardized communication between AI agents and fulfillment systems.
 It defines a common set of tools and data formats for order operations.

 ### Who is behind this standard?
 The standard is governed by the Commerce Operations Foundation, a vendor-neutral organization with participation from Fulfillment vendors, AI platforms, commerce platforms, 3PLs, and merchants.
 While initially proposed by Pipe17, no single company controls the standard.